silverlining-cloud/aws-self-hosted-url-shortener/README.md

 - **Link Expiration**: Set links to expire after a certain time or after a specified number of clicks.
 - **Click Tracking**: Monitor who clicked your links and when they were clicked.

-Purchase our paid version directly from the AWS Marketplace: [AWS Marketplace - Paid Version](https://aws.amazon.com/marketplace/pp/prodview-y3fqwgluejol6)
+Purchase our paid version directly from the AWS Marketplace and deploy it: [AWS Marketplace - Paid Version](https://aws.amazon.com/marketplace/pp/prodview-y3fqwgluejol6)

 ### Software as a Service (SaaS)